 Life is a journey, not a destination.
 (Thanks for the inspiration, Ralph Waldo Emerson!)
 And ideally, so is a website—at least one that’s conversion-based and designed to help prospects learn what you do, vet you as a fit for solving their problems, and ultimately start a conversation with you.

-In this journey scenario, service pages fall into the vetting phase.
+In this particular buying journey, service pages fall into the vetting phase.
 Purposefully structuring these pages to facilitate that part of the process will lead to more prospects taking the next step and starting a conversation with you.
+These pages are one of 5 parts of the site that firms frequently get wrong…for more on that download the resource below.

 All the Right Pieces of a Service Page